 Notify the applicant in writing and identify the issues that must be resolved before a decision can be reached.

 Send the final decision to the applicant in writing.
-If the application for coverage is approved, coverage begins the thirty-first (31st) day after approval.
+If the application is approved, coverage begins the thirty-first (31st) day after approval.

 If the applicant has an individual permit but applies for coverage under the general permit, the individual permit will remain in effect until terminated in writing by Ecology.
 However, an expired individual permit, pursuant to WAC 173-220-180(5), will terminate upon coverage by the general permit.